Our Team

 Sarah Napoli

-Sarah holds two MA degrees in social justice in intercultural relations and applied human rights.
+She holds two MA degrees, one in social justice in intercultural relations from the SIT graduate institute and one in applied human rights from the University of York..
 She identifies as a proud disabled person and enjoys chatting about Geek culture—all things fantasy and sci/fi and her former life as a hip hop researcher and dancer.
-She has conducted workshops and training all over the USA and in the world, including Japan, Guatemala, throughout Europe, South Africa, and Canada.
+Her research on how hip hop creates human rights identities was recently published in the University of Michigan press text, For the Culture: Hip Hop and the Fight for Social Justice.

 Olivia Williams

 Olivia holds a Bachelor of Arts in African and African-American Studies from Washington University in St. Louis.
 There, she supported disabled students in a role with the Disability Resources Center and engaged in her own disability learning journey through seminar courses centering members of the local disabled community.
 Olivia is also a published writer of short fiction, poetry, and creative non-fiction.
 Her work has been featured in Periphery Art and Literary Journal, The Common Reader, elementia, and the Kansas City NPR show, Up To Date.
+Click here to listen to Olivia’s podcast episode, “Reflections on Ableism, Anti-Blackness, and Honoring Black Disabled Ancestors.”

 Noor Al-Ahmadi